Sarafina on the map! Click a bunny for more information

 Gayle Mathues, Maryland

 Gayle Mathues has been needle felting since 2017 in a serious way.
-Her specialty is 3-D animals but also works in wet-felting and 2-D dry felting.
+Her specialty is teaching 3-D animals but she is also exploring wet felting and 2-D dry felting.
 Gayle is arranging to teach classes starting in the spring of 2022 in her 'studio’ in her home.
 Gayle also has her work for sale at Off Track Art Gallery in Westminster, MD and has participated successfully in many craft shows over the years, including the Carroll County Artists Studio Tour for the last 3 years.
 Gayle's style is primarily realistic with a touch of whimsey and humor in the sculpture's expression.
 Gayle can be found at 307 Beacon Mews Court, Westminster, MD 21157

 Jackie Wingfelder, New York